maaz-bin-asad/maaz-bin-asad/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on optimizing algorithms for real life:.
+- 👨🏽‍💻  I’m currently working on optimizing algorithms for real life.
 - 💬  I am always happy to help you out :-)
 - 📫  How to reach me: maazbinasad29@gmail.com.